yorrickm/sdk-unity/unity/demo/README.md

+---
+# IMPORTANT UPDATE!!

+### November 2012
+### Code in FLUX - use with caution
+We're in the process of rapidly updating our beta SDK (on which the Angrybots demo is based).
+As such we strongly recommend **holding off** using the Angrybots demo, which may or *may not be in a functioning state* at any given time during the next few weeks.

+### What to do
+We recommend signing up for our full Unity Plugin **private beta** here: **http://roarengine.com/plugin**

+This plugin has a lot of new functionality that we'll be releasing into the Asset Store in December.
+Get a first look at it here and get sneak peek access to the latest Roar Unity functionality!

+Once the plugin is publicly released we will ensure the Angry Bots demo is properly updated.
+Thanks for your patience.

+---

+# CURRENTLY IN FLUX
 # How to setup the Roar Unity SDK AngryBots demo project in Unity

 ### PART 1: Import of project Assets